Women giving as one is not a responsibility but a privilege

-In addition to the members’ donations, we also have the potential to receive a matching donation grant of up to $5,000 from The Richard Schulze Foundation.
+In addition to the members’ donations, we also have the potential to receive a matching donation grant of up to $5,000 from The Richard M. Schulze Family Foundation.
 This Foundation was started by the founder of Best Buy and they have identified 100 Women Who Care as an organization with which they want to partner to give back to local communities.
 Our chapter can submit an application to the Foundation each time we identify a charity to receive our donation, at which time they will review the application, hopefully approve it, and notify us of the amount of the matching grant.

 Important Required Step

 Notify the Committee of your intent to pitch your charity one day in advance of the meeting.
-Send an email to email@example.com containing your name, the legal name and address of the charity, along with the charity’s EIN (tax number).
-In the event you and your charity are chosen to receive the donation that night please be prepared to provide a short paragraph about the charity.
+Send an email to [email protected] containing your name, the legal name and address of the charity, along with the charity’s EIN (tax number).
+In the event you and your charity are chosen to receive the donation please be prepared to provide a short paragraph about the charity.
 This will be used in our notification to those members not in attendance.